spookyx0/notepad-system/README.md

 - SQL Server or LocalDB installed

 🛡️ Security Notes

 Ensure you configure production-ready connection strings in web.config / appsettings.json

 Consider enabling HTTPS redirection and anti-forgery tokens in production

 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for suggestions or improvements.

 📄 License

 This project is licensed under the MIT License – see the LICENSE file for details.

-✉️ Contact
-For questions or support, contact:

-Your Name
-kenkenlobos@yahoo.com
 [ Personal Portfolio](https://my-portfolio-sigma-murex-83.vercel.app/#home) | [GitHub](https://github.com/spookyx0)